grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 ---
-title: Sending OpenTelemetry logs to Loki using Alloy
+title: Sending Logs to Loki via Kafka using Alloy
-menuTitle: Sending OpenTelemetry logs to Loki using Alloy
+menuTitle: Sending Logs to Loki via Kafka using Alloy
-description: Configuring Grafana Alloy to send OpenTelemetry logs to Loki.
+description: Configuring Grafana Alloy to recive logs via Kafka and send them to Loki.
 weight: 250
 killercoda:
-  title: Sending OpenTelemetry logs to Loki using Alloy
+  title: Sending Logs to Loki via Kafka using Alloy
-  description: Configuring Grafana Alloy to send OpenTelemetry logs to Loki.
+  description: Configuring Grafana Alloy to recive logs via Kafka and send them to Loki.
   backend:
     imageid: ubuntu
 ---

 <!-- INTERACTIVE page intro.md START -->

-# Sending OpenTelemetry logs to Loki using Alloy
+#  Sending Logs to Loki via Kafka using Alloy

-Alloy natively supports receiving logs in the OpenTelemetry format.
-This allows you to send logs from applications instrumented with OpenTelemetry to Alloy, which can then be sent to Loki for storage and visualization in Grafana.
-In this example, we will make use of 3 Alloy components to achieve this:
+Alloy nativley supports receiving logs via Kafka.
+In this example, we will configure Alloy to recive logs via kafka using two different methods:
-- **OpenTelemetry Receiver:** This component will receive logs in the OpenTelemetry format via HTTP and gRPC.
-- **OpenTelemetry Processor:** This component will accept telemetry data from other `otelcol.*` components and place them into batches.
-Batching improves the compression of data and reduces the number of outgoing network requests required to transmit data.
-- **OpenTelemetry Exporter:** This component will accept telemetry data from other `otelcol.*` components and write them over the network using the OTLP HTTP protocol.
-We will use this exporter to send the logs to Loki's native OTLP endpoint.
+- [loki.source.kafka](https://grafana.com/docs/alloy/latest/reference/components/loki.source.kafka): reads messages from Kafka using a consumer group and forwards them to other loki.* components.
+- [otelcol.receiver.kafka](https://grafana.com/docs/alloy/latest/reference/components/otelcol.receiver.kafka/): accepts telemetry data from a Kafka broker and forwards it to other otelcol.* components.

 ## Dependencies